Ainay-le-Château

 Ainay-le-Château (/fr/) is a commune in the Allier department in the Auvergne-Rhône-Alpes region of central France.

-The inhabitants of the commune are known as Castelainaisiens or Castelainaisiennes.
+The inhabitants of the commune are known as Castelainaisiens or Castelainaisiennes in French.

 Geography

 Ainay-le-Château is located some 55 km south-east of Bourges and 50 km south-west of Nevers.
 The northern border of the commune is the departmental boundary with Cher and the regional boundary with the Centre-Val de Loire region.
 Access to the commune is by D951 road from Thaumiers in the north which passes through the town and continues south to Cérilly.
 The D951 from Charenton-du-Cher in the north-west to Bessais-le-Fromental in the north-east passes through the north of the commune.
 The D28 comes from Braize in the south-west to the town then continues north to join the D951.
 The D64 goes east from the town to Valigny.
 There are several country roads in the commune linking the villages and hamlets inside.
 These include Le Castinerie, Salvert, La Bete, Saint-Benin, Charnoux, La Moullin de la Riviere, and L'Amour.

 The town is traversed by the Marmande river, a tributary of the Cher; and the Sologne river, which feeds into the Marmande.
 The village overlooks the right bank of the Sologne.
 There are a number of small lakes at the heads of the streams to the east of the town.
 On the left bank, the suburb of Mandais is covers both sides of the road from Bourges and the border with the department of Cher passes within 300 m of the bridge.

 The commune is bordered by the Forest of Tronçais to the south with a small portion of the forest in the commune called Taillis de Pontcharaud.